junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Amy answers on the Doctor's behalf, "You said the angels sent Rory back, and we think the cherubs don't have enough power to send him too far, so we might still have a chance to find him and save him -- good thing that Tardis is a time machine.
 So we only need to find out exactly when and where, Doctor thinks he can trace back the temporal signal, but it takes some time to calculate."

-She gestures to the console panel where the sonic screwdriver is plugged in, a display screen on top of it showing some running patterns, presumably working like a computer.
+She gestures to the console panel where the sonic screwdriver is plugged in, an old-time display screen on top of it showing some running patterns, presumably working like a computer.

 Dean looks at the screen for a few moments, realizing he can't read a thing -- they're not even in English, the patterns with circles and lines are as beautiful as stars and planets but give no clue.
 He tilts his head and whispers to Cas, "It's like watching Sammy do the research, all the nerdy science stuff."